tsonny/akkaserverless-ecommerce-javascript/README.md

 Features include:

-* Different eventsources services for "warehouse", "orders", and "users"
+* Different eventsourced services for "warehouse", "orders", and "users"

 ## What is this example?